VladTetikov/Code-Project/README.md

 The following technologies were used for the project:

 - Spring as part of the learning material
+- Docker to get a mySQL image and to make the container of the app
 - Java is the language i am most familiar with, thats why i went with it.
 The backend is written in java
+- Maven for dependencies management and builds.
 - Javascript for the RestAPI
 - Html as a website for the app
 - Css to Style the html

+Outside the scope of the Program:

+- Google cloud to host a virtual instance on which to install docker in order to get the app image installed.

+Here are some images of the application

 Main screen
 ![Main Screen](https://i.imgur.com/bV4QPk8.png!)